-The highest traffic flow was recorded on the A941 bridge over the railway (Site 10).
-The traffic flow here had risen by 11.3% from 2015 and by 2% from 2016.
-The NO2 monitoring sites DT5 and DT7 which are the closest to provide an indication as to the air quality impact of these traffic flows showed decreases in the adjusted NO2 annual mean concentrations (i.e. $17.9 \, \mu g/m^3 - 15.7 \, \mu g/m^3$ and $10.0 \, \mu g/m^3 - 9.9 \, \mu g/m^3$).
-This is not cause for concern given that these concentrations are below the annual mean NO2 Scottish air quality objective of $40 \, \mu g/m^3$.
+The highest traffic flow in 2018 was recorded on the A941 bridge over the railway (site 10).
+The traffic flow here decreased by 10% between 2017-2018.
+NO2 monitoring sites DT5 and DT7 are the closest to this traffic count site and provide an indication as to the air quality impact of these traffic flows.
+Measured annual mean concentrations of NO2 in 2018 showed slight increases in the adjusted NO2 annual mean concentrations (i.e. 15.7 $\mu$ g/m - 16.2 $\mu$ g/m and 9.9 $\mu$ g/m - 11.4 $\mu$ g/m).
+This is not considered a cause for concern given that these concentrations are well below the annual mean AQS(S) NO2 objective of 40 $\mu$ g/m.

-Transport Scotland was consulted in order to obtain automatic traffic count data for 2017 for the main routes through the Moray Council area, the trunk roads A95 and A96 and the data for 2013-16 is summarised in Table 4.2, with a map of the locations shown in Appendix D Figure 4.
+Traffic count data for 2018 for the main routes through the Moray Council area, the trunk roads A95 and A96 have been obtained from Traffic Scotland.
+The data for 2014-18 is summarised in Table 4.2, with a map of the locations provided in Appendix D, Figure 4.

 The traffic data indicates little change on the A95 with annual average daily traffic being relatively low (e.g. AADT<=4000).
 Equally there are no areas of material air quality concern on the A96 which would trigger criteria described in the following sections.
-The 19% increase on A96 Mosstodloch Bypass Middle (ATC00028) is not corroborated by the other two count points along the A96 between Elgin and Keith (A96 Elgin to Lhanbryde and A96 North of Keith), both with 15% reduction.
-Temporary local factors may be influencing the increase at A96 Mosstodloch Bypass Middle and this location will be studied further for the 2019 Annual Progress Report.
-The 2017 annual progress report reported a 17% reduction in AADT from 2015 to 2016 on the A96 Brodie section.
-Up to date count data extracted from the Transport Scotland reported different values resulting in a 6% decrease between 2015-2016 followed by a 6% increase between 2016-2017.
-No further consideration will be given to this location traffic increase as it is similar to the general increase in traffic experienced along the A96 within Elgin.
+The 24% increase on A96 Elgin to Lhanbryde (ATCNE006) is not corroborated by the other count points along the A96 between Elgin and Keith, including A96 Elgin - East Road, A96 Mosstodloch Bypass Middle and A96 North of Keith, which saw a 2% reduction, 1% increase and 24% reduction in traffic respectively.
+Temporary local factors may be influencing the increase at A96 Elgin to Lhanbryde and this location will be studied further for the 2020 Annual Progress Report.

+The 2018 Annual Progress Report reported a 19% increase in traffic between 2016-2017 on the A96 Mosstodloch Bypass Middle, and stated that further consideration would be considered in the 2019 Annual Progress Report.
+Between 2017-2018 there was a 1% increase in traffic on the A96 Mosstodloch Bypass Middle which confirms that the increase experienced during 2016-2017 was due to temporary local factors and appear to have been resolved.
 Moray Council recognises the value in continuing to track this data across the region in order to respond to potential air quality concerns.

-Table 4.2 - Summary of Trunk Road Traffic Count Data for A95 & A96 2013-2017
+Table 4.2 - Summary of Trunk Road Traffic Count Data for A95 & A96 2014-2018